Rowmotion and generalized toggle groups: Construction and structure of generalized toggle groups

-For part (3), note that each cover adds a single element to the subset and removes no elements.
-No element may be added twice, so each Hasse diagram edge in a saturated chain must represent a different toggle.
+For part (2), note that each cover adds a single element to the subset and removes no elements.
+No element may be added twice, so each Hasse diagram edge in any chain must represent a different toggle. \end{proof}